Robert B. Parker

-Early life
+Early life and education

 Parker was born in Springfield, Massachusetts.
 In 1956, Parker married Joan H. Parker, whom he claimed to have met as a toddler at a birthday party.
 They spent their childhoods in the same neighborhood.

-After earning a BA degree from Colby College in Waterville, Maine, Parker served as a soldier in the US Army Infantry in Korea.
+After earning a bachelor of arts degree from Colby College in Waterville, Maine, Parker served as a soldier in the US Army Infantry in Korea.
 In 1957, he earned his master's degree in English literature from Boston University and then worked in advertising and technical writing until 1962.
 Parker received a PhD in English literature from Boston University in 1971.
 His dissertation, titled "The Violent Hero, Wilderness Heritage, and Urban Reality," discussed the exploits of fictional private-eye heroes created by Dashiell Hammett, Raymond Chandler, and Ross Macdonald.